SarehSadeghianasl/TheQualityGuardianRosebud/demoVideo/README.md

-The demo video of the QualityGaurdianRosebud gamified system is available at: https://event-log-quality.s3.amazonaws.com/access/TheQualityGuardianRosebudDemo.mp4
+The demo video of the Quality Gaurdian Rosebud gamified system is available at: https://event-log-quality.s3.amazonaws.com/access/TheQualityGuardianRosebudDemo.mp4